artefactual/archivematica-docs/user-manual/access/access.rst

 1. Process your transfer.
 You must select ``Normalize for preservation and access`` or ``Normalize for access`` at the Normalization microservice.
-When you reach the Upload DIP microservice, select "Upload DIP to AtoM/Binder" from the drop-down menu.
+When you reach the Upload DIP microservice, select "Upload DIP to AtoM" from the drop-down menu.

 2. A dialogue box will appear.
 Enter the permalink of the description in the